sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/184_Product_model_and_creating_instances.md

 We used `insertOne`, `findOne` here.
 Learn more about CRUD ops - https://www.mongodb.com/docs/manual/crud/

+Note:
+- `insertOne` ignores `_id` if passed to it.
+This is a very convenient feature.
-Note: We need to comment out code that won't work, of course - in controllers and routes.
+- We need to comment out code that won't work, of course - in controllers and routes.